fducau/fducau.github.io/index.md

 ---

 # [](#header-2)About
-I am a machine learning researcher and engineer how specializes in the design and evaluation of deep learning models.
+I am a machine learning researcher and engineer hwo specializes in the design and evaluation of deep learning models.
 As part of Sophos Data Science team, I currently focus on the development of deep learning applications for cybersecurity.
 I received my Master's degree in Data Science at the [Center for Data Science](http://cds.nyu.edu/) at New York University where I focused on adversarial learning applied to generative models.
 Prior to that I received my degree in Electrical Engineering from [Universidad Catolica Argentina](http://www.uca.edu.ar/index.php/site/index/es/uca/facultad-de-ciencias-fisicomatematicas-e-ingenieria/).

 My main interests are in neural language models, and generative models more broadly.
 Also interested in adversarial and reinforcement learning.